JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/text/separate_text_object.rst

 Advanced Node Settings
 ----------------------

-- **Parent To Main Container** - Parent the objects to animation nodes' container.
+- **Parent To Main Container** - Parent the objects to Animation Nodes' container.

 Examples of Usage
 -----------------